- 1 tablespoon canola oil

 - 1/4 cup all-purpose flour

-- Combine the flour and remaining water until smooth; stir into pan juices.
-Bring to a boil.
-Cook and stir for 1-2 minutes or until thickened.
-Serve gravy with roast.
+- Mix flour and cold water until smooth; stir into cooking juices.
+Bring to a boil, stirring constantly.
+Cook and stir until thickened, 1-2 minutes.
+Serve with roast.
 Yield: 8 servings.

 Reviews forMom's Roast Beef